ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 You are done.
 The SAML 2.0 up-party can now be used as an up-party for down-parties in the track.

-> A down-party will only issue added claims.
+> A application registration will only issue added claims.
 > Therefore, remember to add the JWT claims to OpenID Connect down-parties or use the `*` notation.

 ## Configuring Context Handler as test Relying Party